Senior Director of Parent Experience

 📘 Alpha's Learning Model: The Science Behind 2x Results

-This forms the intellectual foundation for your advocacy work.
-Understand the academic infrastructure before building enrollment momentum.
+This forms the intellectual foundation for the advocacy you'll generate.
+Understand the academic framework before you begin building momentum.

 👉 Read the whitepaper